Call 866 244 9982

 Fire Glass

-Fire Media is a term used which covers all types of materials used in gas fire features which allow the burners to operate safely and correctly.
+Fire Pit Media is a term used which covers all types of materials used in gas fire features which cover or surround the burners and fire pit pans

 With fire glass, we could now make a fireplace look as spectacular un-lit in the daylight, as it was when alight at night.
 The fireplace could command the room decor with brightly colored glass or subtly blend into the decor of a room with a complementary hue.

-Fire Pit Glass is a high-quality colored tempered glass that is either shaped or broken into ‘chunks.’
+Fire Pit Glass is a high-quality colored tempered glass that is either shaped or broken into individual beads or irregular 'chunks'.

 It must be high quality because when it gets very hot, it should not discolor, warp, emit smoke or toxic fumes.
 All the fireplace glass on The Magic Of Fire comes with a Lifetime Warranty.